-With a little over 18 million vaccination doses administered, and 6.3 million people (73.7% of the population) fully vaccinated, Virginia's vaccination rates surpass the national rate of 69.1% (Source; Source).
+With a little over 18 million vaccination doses administered, and 6.3 million people (73.7% of the population) fully vaccinated, Virginia's vaccination rates surpass the national rate of 69.2% (Source; Source).
 However, there is still nearly 30% of Virginia's population who has not been fully vaccinated (Source).
-Working to vaccinate a larger percentage of the population and reducing vaccine hesitancy are important factors in combating the pandemic, especially with the "tripledemic" this winter and multiple spikes in school absences due to sickness (Source; Source; Source; Source).
+Working to vaccinate a larger percentage of the population and reducing vaccine hesitancy are important factors in combating the pandemic, especially since regulations and emergency funding surrounding COVID-19 are lifting in May (Source).

-Looking at nationwide trends from Kaiser Family Foundation polling, there has been some change over time between December 2020 and July 2022 when it comes to individuals who say that they will "definitely not" get vaccinated.
+Looking at nationwide trends from Kaiser Family Foundation polling, there has been some change over time between December 2020 and now when it comes to individuals who say that they will "definitely not" get vaccinated.
 Data indicate that, while 14% said that they would not get vaccinated in January 2022, 19% said the same in a poll from July 2022 (Source).
 In September of 2022, 53% of parents said they will "definitely not" get their children vaccinated against COVID-19 (Source).
 In December 2022, nearly half of parents of children under the age of 5 said they will "definitely not" get the COVID-19 vaccine for their child (Source).